-School of Rock Katy is excited to return to Comicpalooza this year to ROCK the house.
+School of Rock Katy was excited to return to Comicpalooza this year to ROCK the house.
 School of Rock is a performance-based music school for kids ages 6 through 18.
-Our students combine one-on-one lessons with weekly band rehearsals, eventually getting on stage in front of live audiences.
-Our House Band was pumped to play Comicpalooza for the first time last year, bringing their infectious mix of classic rock and modern hits to entertain the eager comic fans.
+Their students combine one-on-one lessons with weekly band rehearsals, eventually getting on stage in front of live audiences.
+Their House Band was pumped to play at Comicpalooza for the first time last year, bringing their infectious mix of classic rock and modern hits to entertain the eager comic fans.

 Improv!
 The Musical

-During Comicpalooza the Musical performers will create a new musical based on your experience at Comicpalooza!
-Houston's only fully improvised musical, everything is made up on the spot!
-The plot, the music and the choreography are all inspired by the name of the musical – which is provided by you!
-Featuring a live band!
+During Comicpalooza the Musical performers created a new musical based on your experience at Comicpalooza!
+Houston's only fully improvised musical, everything was made up on the spot!
+The plot, the music and the choreography were all inspired by the name of the musical – which was provided by you!
+Featured a live band!

-ComedySportz is competitive, fast-paced, improvisational comedy that's appropriate for all ages.
+ComedySportz is a competitive, fast-paced, improvisational comedy that was appropriate for all ages.
 It's not comedy about sports, its comedy played as a sport.
-Two teams of professional players incorporate audience suggestions while competing in rounds of improv games similar to tv's "Whose Line is it Anyway."
+Two teams of professional players incorporated audience suggestions while competing in rounds of improv games similar to tv's "Whose Line is it Anyway."
 Each team vies to inspire the most laughs.
-With the help of a referee, the audience selects games, generates suggestions, and determines the winner.
-The possibilities are endless.
-No two matches are alike.
-It's always fast, always funny, always interactive.
+With the help of a referee, the audience selected games, generated suggestions, and determined the winner.
+The possibilities were endless.
+No two matches were alike.
+It was fast, funny, and interactive.

 Dim N Wit